Winsbury Terrace

-Winsbury Terrace are heritage-listed terrace houses located at 75-79 Kent Street, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
+Winsbury Terrace are heritage-listed terrace houses located at 75–79 Kent Street, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
 It was built from 1875.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Millers Point is one of the earliest areas of European settlement in Australia, and a focus for maritime activities.

 Millers Point took its name in the early days of the colony from "Jack the Miller", who built his windmills there, while Lieut.
 Dawes established his observatory on the point.
 This precinct, positioned between Barangaroo, Observatory Hill and the Sydney Harbour Bridge, contains a variety of architectural styles from early Georgian houses and tiny workmen's cottages, to the grander 19th century Victorian terraces.
 With much of the area given over to public housing in the 20th century, recent changes in ownership are again breathing life into these early buildings, although the need to ensure any renovation is done sensitively remains imperative.

 These large Victorian Italianate terraces are thought to be architect designed and constructed in 1875.
 They have also been previously known as A.K.A Craig Terrace.
 First tenanted by the NSW Department of Housing in 1992.

 The terrace was the House of Providence rented by the Sisters of Saint Joseph from 30 July 1880; Mary MacKillop resided at the premises from February–March 1881.

-As of 2018 it is theorized that men have been living in the walls of the upper floor, although this has been debated.